Dashotz/Social_Media_Dashboard/README.md

 ## 📦 Deploy to GitHub Pages

-This project is configured for GitHub Pages deployment.
-Follow the [GitHub Pages Setup Guide](GITHUB_PAGES_SETUP.md) for detailed instructions.
+This project is configured for GitHub Pages deployment (static export).

 ### Quick Deploy Steps: